Skip to content

 Approval flowOptionalRequired (HITL)

-Use MCP when you want centralized tool management and external service integration.
-Use Client-Side when you need access to local resources or full control over execution.
+Use MCP tools when you want centralized tool management and external service integration.
+Use client-side tools when you need access to local resources or full control over execution.

 Execution locationExternal MCP serverLetta server (privileged)